 A.

-“Nearly every part of our life is impacted in some way by insurance.
+“The IM are reviewing subject areas for the next online exhibition.
+There are so many fascinating stories still to share in the history of insurance, including those concerning marine, art and motor insurance, celebrities and how insurance may be impacted by future challenges such as climate change and new technology including space and AI”.“Nearly every part of our life is impacted in some way by insurance.
 So there is a lot of content to curate, interpret and share with diverse audiences.
 We know that the Insurance Museum can deliver an incredibly valuable resource and a story that should be accessible and shared more widely… so there is quite a journey ahead”.